 What Do You Need To Do?

 We don’t really know how the tides will turn and if we’ll even hit an actual economic crisis, but it’s still important to have a contingency plan.
 I’ve written extensively about the inverse relationships between securities, exchange rates and gold markets.
 As these markets crash, people will flock to gold and force the market to rise beyond anything we’ve ever seen before.
 In light of these economic dynamics, you would do well to start moving money into gold and moving your funds outside of Hong Kong as soon as possible.

 There’s a potential boom in commodity markets because no one wants to be on the losing end of a US-China trade war.
 Even now, global gold markets were rising because investors expect an impending market crash in the coming few months or some time later in 2020.
 Back in August, gold rates were already rising by 1% due to fears of a prolonged trade war.
 It’s definitely time to jump on this wagon or be left behind and dragged lower with this absolutely idiotic trade war.

-Right now I’m working with people from the Fort Kobbe Depository in Panama, who’re offering some of the best gold storage vault services on the North American continent.
+Right now I’m working with people from the Fort Kobbe Vaults in Panama, who’re offering some of the best gold storage vault services on the North American continent.
 Given how you can’t really go to the East or the US to preserve your wealth, you should really consider investing in gold through Fort Kobbe instead of waiting this out.